diastasis recti: interventions and techniques

 The concept then of mini-invasiveness, which is often publicized, must address not only small access routes of the surgery, but more importantly the reconstruction as a whole, its relationship to the surrounding anatomical structures , and its behavior once in place.

-The robotic technique by route trans-abdominal pre-peritoneal (R-TAPP) is the one we prefer because of its results.
-It is performed by robotic instrumentation, through small access routes, and is placed in a layer of the abdominal wall called thepre-peritoneal.
+The robotic technique by trans-abdominal pre-peritoneal (R-TAPP) is the one we prefer because of its results.
+It is performed using robotic instrumentation, through small access routes and is placed in a layer of the abdominal wall called thepre-peritoneum.

 Robotics is used to access this particular workspace, which protects the reconstruction and prevents its contact with both viscera and surface tissues.